 In addition, holders representing a majority of the Class A shares of our Managing Partner have the authority to unilaterally appoint our Managing Partner's directors and also have the ability to appoint the officers of our Managing Partner.
 Messrs.
 Kravis and Roberts collectively hold Class A shares representing a majority of the total voting power of the outstanding Class A shares.
-While neither of them acting alone will be able to control the voting of such shares if they act together.
+While neither of them acting alone will be able to control the voting of the Class A shares, they will be able to control the voting of such shares if they act together.